Mithgol/phido/README.md

 * PhiDo does not currently create any lock files, not does it lock files in use.
 Users themselves have to prevent their echoprocessors (tossers) or mail editors from running when PhiDo is active.

+* PhiDo currently uses ParaType's fonts of three font families: PT Sans, PT Serif, PT Mono.
+These families were released by ParaType with an open user license; use the corresponding ParaType's web page ([in English](http://www.paratype.com/public/) or [in Russian](http://www.paratype.ru/public/)) to download these fonts and install them on your system.

 ## Installing PhiDo

 [![(npm package version)](https://nodei.co/npm/phido.png?downloads=true&downloadRank=true)](https://npmjs.org/package/phido)